pataruco/ga-lessons/positioning/positioning.md

 - `vh`: equal to 1% of the height of the viewport's initial containing block.
 - `vw` equal to 1% of the width of the viewport's initial containing block.
-- `vi`: equal to 1% of the size of the initial containing block, in the direction of the root element’s inline axis.
-- `vb`: equal to 1% of the size of the initial containing block, in the direction of the root element’s block axis.
-- `vmin`: equal to the smaller of vw and vh.
-- `vmax`: equal to the larger of vw and vh.

 ---